Closive/Closive/README.md

 - ⏲️ Hour idler on Steam and does play games(likes Indie/RPGs genre a lot~)

-- 📫You contact me via Discord close#6910 for trades or my email izacgonda911@gmail.com
+- 📫You can contact me via Discord close#6910 for trades or my email izacgonda911@gmail.com

      Also thanks,@Cult Of Martians for the source~